atomgalaxy/wg21-throw-from-noexcept/paper.md

     email: <jeff@caffeinated.me.uk>
   - name: Andrei Zissu
     email: <andrziss@gmail.com>
+  - name: Ben Craig
+    email: <ben.craig@gmail.com>
 toc: true
 toc-depth: 2
 ---

 <!--
 TODO:
+- Update reference of D3138R0.
+P3138R0 is views::cache_last, and unrelated to this topic
 - (done-ish) remove the "Lakos Rule" references from the text.
 - research original motivation of terminate on noexcept - are we fully covering the original rationale with our new approach?